National-Clinical-Cohort-Collaborative/short-course-2024-january/sessions/session-3/extraction/README.md

 1. A saved/serialized/persisted data.frame is called an \[rds
     file\](<https://stat.ethz.ch/R-manual/R-devel/library/base/html/readRDS.html>.
 1. One line of code restores the data.frame exactly as it was saved.
-    You don’t have to specify the variables’ data types or the factor levels.
+    You don't have to specify the variables' data types or the factor levels.

 **References**